By Ben

 With its early 20th-century roots, the cathedral is a remarkable piece of the city's religious landscape, featuring vivid frescoes and colourful stained glass that narrate stories of faith.
 It's a space where the history of Christianity in Uzbekistan comes alive, providing a quiet, reflective break from the bustling streets outside.

-This cathedral isn't just a religious site; it's a slice of Tashkent's diverse cultural heritage.
+It's a slice of Tashkent's diverse cultural heritage.

 Tip: Check opening times